apache/hudi/rfc/rfc-51/rfc-51.md

 // and output at the console.
 val stream = df.writeStream.format("console").start
 ```

-### Others

-Upgrade `Clean`:
-Since only instants is active that can be queried in a CDC scenario, the unreached CDC files should be delete in time when `Clean` is triggered.

 # Rollout/Adoption Plan
 This is a new feature that can enable CDF and CDC query, does not impact existing jobs and tables.
 Also this dos not depend on Spark versions.